Mr. Beef: Information

-The restaurant is most notable for being the inspiration and the storefront for the television series, The Bear, which is about an Italian beef restaurant in Chicago.
-Christopher Storer, the producer of the show, cites Joe Zucchero as a friend.
+The restaurant is most notable for being the inspiration and the storefront for the television series The Bear, which is about an Italian beef restaurant in Chicago.
+Christopher Storer, the producer of the show, cites Chris Zucchero, Joe Zucchero's son, as a friend.
 The television series more than doubled business at the store, as they went from selling 300 sandwiches a day to over 800.

-The owner of Mr. Beef, Joe Zucchero, passed away in March 2023, though the restaurant will stay open.
+The owner of Mr. Beef, Joe Zucchero, died on March 1, 2023, though the restaurant stayed open after his death.